 During the scheduled add/drop period of each semester (typically the first two weeks of classes), you can make schedule adjustments.
 Classes that are dropped during this period do not remain on your permanent record.
 Changes in enrollment may also affect the amount of financial aid that is paid.
 For a review of how certain financial aid awards are affected by changes in enrollment see Disbursement of Funds.

 Start 2/Start 3 Classes

-If you are in a Late Start Class and that class is dropped after financial aid has paid, an adjustment for your aid received may be made.
+If you are in a Start 2 or Start 3 class and that class is dropped after financial aid has paid, an adjustment for your aid received may be made.
 Whether an adjustment is made depends on if your resulting enrollment falls below the required number of credits necessary for a financial aid award as outlined in Disbursement of Funds.

 A withdrawal is when a student changes his/her enrollment after the end of the add/drop period.
 These classes are part of the student record and are assigned a grade of “W” on the student's transcript.
 W, F, I, U, and Z grades are classified as incomplete credits and will affect the completion rate for the student.
 These grades will also affect the student’s Satisfactory Academic Progress.

 When Financial Aid has to be Returned

 Financial aid eligibility depends greatly on enrollment and attendance.
 If a student withdraws, drops, or is unable to successfully complete a course, Front Range Community College may be required to return a portion of any financial aid received.
 This process is called a Return to Title IV calculation.
 If financial aid is returned, this may result in a student owing a balance to Front Range Community College and the U.S. Department of Education.

 No Appeals Process